 Street crime on foreigners is generally low in Montenegro.
-One should beware of pick pocketing in busy tourist areas as well as on trains, busses and airports.
+One should beware of pickpocketing in busy tourist areas as well as on trains, busses, and airports.
 Armed robberies are almost unheard of.
 Extra precaution should be taken if leaving a luxury car in an unattained parking place-put all your bags, no matter what is in them in the trunk or some other place where they can’t be seen.
-General attitude towards foreign tourists is generous and friendly but this might not be the case with some local youths.
-To avoid conflict with them, ignore any provocations, remain calm and collected if spoken to in mocking way and, most importantly, do not try to outsmart or out do them in any way.
+The general attitude towards foreign tourists is generous and friendly but this might not be the case with some local youths.
+To avoid conflict with them, ignore any provocations, remain calm and collected if spoken to in a mocking way and, most importantly, do not try to outsmart or outdo them in any way.
 Contrary to many European cities the streets of Montenegrin towns are quite safe after dark though it is wise to stay out of secluded places.

-Although homosexuality is not illegal, display of some-sex affection in public places will arouse discontent and mocking behavior.
+Although homosexuality is not illegal, a display of same-sex affection in public places will arouse discontent and mocking behavior.

-Montenegro lies on the main corridor for drug and trafficking from Middle East to Western Europe and consequently there are number of illegal substances on the street.
-Possession and trafficking of drugs is punishable by law and may results in jail sentences.
+Montenegro lies on the main corridor for drug and trafficking from the Middle East to Western Europe and consequently, there is a number of illegal substances on the street.
+Possession and trafficking of drugs are punishable by law and may result in jail sentences.

-You are obliged to carry your passport at all times as a means of identification, but this is not strictly observed in police.
-We advise you to make copy of our passport ( and other important documents) and keep it in the safe place so that you can easily get the replacement travel document in the case your passport get lost or stolen.
+You are obliged to carry your passport at all times as a means of identification, but this is not strictly observed in the police.
+We advise you to make a copy of our passport ( and other important documents) and keep it in a safe place so that you can easily get the replacement travel document in case your passport gets lost or stolen.

 Montenegro Hostel Team